rei/rei-cedar-docs/docs/layout/responsive/README.md

 ```
 .cdr-example {
-  @include sm-mq-only {
+  @include cdr-sm-mq-only {
     &--small\@sm {
       key: value;
     }
   }
 }
 ```
-Exploding the name `sm-mq-only` would read “small-media-query-only
+Exploding the name `cdr-sm-mq-only` would read “cedar-small-media-query-only

 Using the range ensures that the specified key:value pairs only applies to the `.cdr-example--small@sm` class name when it is displayed within the range of 768px-991px.